 Elden Ring – TBA

-Quickly turning out to be the biggest game of 2022, FroSoftware’s Elden Ring has been an unbelievable success both commercially and critically.
+One of the biggest games of 2022, FromSoftware’s Elden Ring has been an unbelievable success both commercially and critically.
 The game hadn’t been out all that long before talk of extended media options for Elden Ring were discussed.

 In a press release from the company, they said: “Much effort was placed into creating Elden Ring so that we could exceed the expectations of our fans worldwide.
 We will continue our efforts in expanding the brand beyond the game itself, and into everyone’s daily life.”
 This has already generated discussion that Elden Ring may come to the big screen at some point.